EiNSTeiN-/decompiler/README.md

 #### Phase 1: SSA form

 The first analysis plase takes care of transforming every instruction into its equivalent static single assignment form.
 For example, `add eax, 1` becomes `eax = eax + 1`.
 Instructions that affect more than one memory location (such as push, pop, leave, etc) are expanded into their more basic representation, such that `pop edi` becomes `edi = *(esp)` followed by `esp = esp + 4`.

+This phase also attempt to track modifications to the eflags register.
+In particular, when a `test` or `cmp` instruction is encountered, the operands to the instruction are kept aside until a subsequent conditional jump instruction is encountered.
+At that point, an expression is formed such that it can be used as the condition that is part of an `if (...)` statement.
+For example, `test op1, op2` performs a bitwise AND on both operands and assigns 1 to ZF (zero flag) if all bits of the result are zero.
+Therefore, if a jz instruction is encountered, the statement `if ((op1 & op2) == 0)` can be constructed.
+Similarly, for the same operands, if a jnz is encountered, the statement `if ((op1 & op2) != 0)` can be constructed.
+If op1 and op2 are the same, then the conditions can be simplified to respectively `if (!op1)` and `if (op1)`.

 #### Phase 2: definition-use tracking